 Dakota was attending a family July 4th party at his grandmother's house.
 During the part his cousin, Emmah, began to choke on her food.
 Dakota heard the commotion and ran to help.
-Dakota was able to preform the Heimlich maneuver and Emmah was able to breath again.
-For performing an act of service of rare or exceptional character that refelects an uncommon degree of concern for the well-being of others, Dakota was awarded the Medal of Merit through the National Court of Honor of the Boy Scouts of America.
+Dakota was able to perform the Heimlich maneuver and Emmah was able to breathe again.
+For performing an act of service of rare or exceptional character that reflects an uncommon degree of concern for the well-being of others, Dakota was awarded the Medal of Merit through the National Court of Honor of the Boy Scouts of America.

 United Way of Southwest Oklahoma Partner- Great Plains Improvement Foundation's C. Carter Crane Shelter for the Homeless Program